 Medically-intractable or uncontrolled epilepsy is a type of epilepsy that cannot be controlled with medication.
 Some people whose seizures do not respond to medication may respond to surgery.
 The purpose of this study (11-N-0051) is to learn more about medically-intractable or uncontrolled epilepsy and its treatment.
 Standard epilepsy treatment, including the possibility of surgery if needed, will be provided to participants.

 Volunteers must be 8 years of age or older and will be evaluated with standard epilepsy testing under research study 01-N-0139 (Evaluation and Treatment of Patients with Epilepsy), including magnetic resonance imaging (MRI) of the brain, blood tests, video electroencephalography, and neurological examinations.
 Participants will be admitted to the NIH Clinical Center for about 2 weeks for testing and possible surgery and recovery.
 Surgery offered under this protocol would be implantation of subdural electrodes and depth electrodes for monitoring of seizure activity, and possible surgical resection of seizure focus.
 All surgery participants will return for an outpatient visit 3 months after surgery.
-Participants who have resection of seizure focus will also return for outpatient visits 3, 12, and 24 months after surgery.
+Participants who have resection of seizure focus will also return for outpatient visits at 12 and 24 months.
 If surgery is not performed, no further follow-up will be required after the initial 2-week hospital stay.
 There is no charge for study-related tests and procedures; some travel costs may be reimbursed.
 Minors must have permission from their parent before participating.